Director, Ashtanga Yoga Richmond

 Viktoriya began practicing yoga at the age of 19 as a way of dealing with the stresses of college life.
 She devoted herself fully to a daily Vinyasa practice and within a few months traveled to Kripalu School of Yoga in Massachusetts to get her teacher’s certification.
 Since then she has studied with Shiva Rea, Kino Macgregor and Edward Clark.
 Viktoriya discovered Ashtanga yoga in 2011 and began a daily practice at Ashtanga Yoga Richmond that she feels deeply drawn to.
 She views the practice of Ashtanga yoga as more than just strengthening and opening the body but as a movement meditation that opens the consciousness to help us realize the deep connection that we have to each other and the universe around us.
 She encourages her students to let go of old patterns of the mind and stand firm in the belief that we can create who we want to be and what we want to experience at any moment.
 It all starts with the mind and it all starts right now.
 That is the power of yoga!

-Leigh sees mothering, teaching, bodywork and being a student as different elements of the same practice.
-She seeks to inform this practice with the graceful integration of Yoga, anatomy, meditation, and Ayurveda while approaching it with heart, intuition, and a healing intention. brinsonleighyoga.blogspot.com
+Leigh sees being a mother, wife, artist, teacher, bodyworker, and student as different elements of the same practice.
+She seeks to inform this practice with the graceful integration of Yoga, anatomy, meditation, and Ayurveda while approaching it with heart, intuition, artistic inspiration, and a healing intention.
+For more information about Leigh, visit http://www.brinsonleigh.com

 Mary Silcox has been practicing yoga for the last 8 years.
 She was introduced to the practice by her first teacher and sister, Katie Silcox.